 Next to having a local director, you will also have to appoint a local Singapore company secretary.
 According to the Singapore Companies Act, you must appoint the secretary within the first six months of incorporation.

 According to the stated law, the minimum initial paid-up capital should be at least S$1.
 You can increase this amount in the future once the company has been fully incorporated.
 Always remember that the shares of a private limited company cannot be legally offered to the general public and shares are always transferred on the basis of a private agreement between the buyer and the seller.

 Local Registered Office Address

 According to the Singapore Companies Act, all private limited companies are primarily required to have a physical registered office in Singapore.
 No matter which city you choose to headquarter your company, but there must be a local physical address that represents the existence of your business in Singapore.
-All the official letters, documentations, and other things will be posted on this registered address.
-We provide you with a Singapore registered office address so you can run your business from anywhere in the world.
+All the official letters, documentation, and other things will be posted at this registered address.
+We provide you with a Singapore-registered office address so you can run your business from anywhere in the world.